lcalzado/simple-web-UTC-clock/README.md

 **Creating the image and running an instance**

-To create an image of the app run the command inside the the project directory (/simple-web-UTC-clock):
+To create an image of the app, run the command inside the project directory (/simple-web-UTC-clock):
 ```
 sudo docker build -t [image-name] .
 ```
-In my case I used:
+In my case, I used:
 ```
 sudo docker build -t lcalzado/simple-web-clock .

-To run an instance of you app use the command:
+To run an instance of the app, use the command:
 ```
 docker run -d -p 80:5000 --name web-clock lcalzado/simple-web-clock
 ```
-This command create a container named web-clock mapping the port 80 in the host to the 5000 port
-in the container on detach mode.
+This command creates a container named web-clock, mapping port 80 on the host to port 5000 in the container in detached mode.
 ```

 **Extra**

-If you want to run an instace that shows you local time insted of the UTC you can use the following command:
+If you want to run an instance that shows your local time instead of UTC, you can use the following command:
 ```
 docker run -d -e TZ=$(cat /etc/timezone) -p 5000:5000 --name web-clock-local lcalzado/web-clock
 ```
-Here I add an extra option "-e" which stands for enviroment variable.
-It adds your localhost timezone into the container timezone.
+Here I add an extra option "-e" which stands for environment variable.
+It adds your localhost timezone to the container timezone.

-I hope this have been informative for you and I'd like to thank you for reading it.
+I hope this has been informative for you, and I'd like to thank you for reading it.